View on GitHub

 Subject Duration

-Kokkos executtion patterns 30 min.
+Kokkos execution patterns 30 min.

 Kokkos execution spaces 30 min.